ngirard/md-splice/devel/Specification.md

 * Markdown parsing error in either the input file or the content string/file.
 * Selector did not match any nodes in the document.
 * An invalid operation was attempted (e.g., `prepend-child` on a paragraph).
+* Attempting to read both the source document and splice content from STDIN.
 * Filesystem error when writing the output.

 ## 8. Proposed Code Structure